volterraedge/terraform-provider-volterra/docs/resources/volterra_service_policy.md

 `rules` - (Optional) The order of evaluation of the rules depends on the rule combining algorithm..
 See [ref](#ref) below for details.

-### Malicious User Mitigation

-actions are taken for mitigation at different threat levels..

 ### Malicious User Mitigation Bypass

 the appropriate match conditions in the enclosing policy rule and setting malicious user mitigation bypass flag..